NjohPrince/Google-clone-UI/README.md

 # CreatingGoogleSearchPage
 A Friend watching me create google's search page

+Coming soon... want it to be live!